victorcaquilpan/Tutorial-DPC-AIML/README.md

 * Internet connection (great for recording the logs in real time - try [Wandb](https://wandb.ai/) 😀)
 * You can execute either Python or R scripts

-There is already a [main tutorial](https://github.com/aiml-au) for DPC use, however, the current demo is created in a higher level (dummy demo).

 ### Steps

 You need an @aiml.team account for accesing to DPC.
 For this, you need to be a student or member of AIML and you need to get an @aiml.team account.
+Ask me how you can get one.

 Once, you get your @aiml.team account, you can access to the main DPC documentation here: https://help.cluster.aiml.team/.
 You need to follow all the steps of the **Preparation** section described there, before using DPC.
 After that, we will be running a basic experiment available in this repository.
 For that, you can clone it typing: